warmsound/crystal-face/README.md

 ## Below is what has been added by me (SylvainGa).
 ### 2.21.0
 - Compiled with CIQ 7.4.3
-- By requests, added back OpenWeatherMap as a weather service.
+- By requests, OpenWeatherMap IS BACK! (as a weather service).
 This service, unlike Garmin, can display the weather station but relies on the last activity with GPS or default latitude/longitude entered in the app parameters for location (fallback in case there is no activity with GPS).
-Clear the "OpenWeatherMap API Key Override" field in the Settings to revert to Garmin Weather
+Clear the "OpenWeatherMap API Key Override" field in the Settings to revert to Garmin Weather (the default is back to OWM).
+Like before, this weather data is pulled at intervals (5 minutes).
 - Fixed a crash when the Tesla data is returned as a dictionary instead of a string, although I requested it to be a string
-- Fixed moveBar to no stay hidden after coming back from AOD.
+- Fixed moveBar to not stay hidden after coming back from AOD.

 ### 2.20.2
 - Fixed what seems a compiler error when timeToRecovery isn't available and yet, the compiler says it is and causes a crash because of that